Martinezou/RL_GCN/README.md

+# Rewiring Complex Networks to Achieve Cluster Synchronization using Graph Convolution Networks
+with Reinforcement Learning

-# This project is used for the paper "Rewiring Complex Networks to Achieve Cluster Synchronization using Graph Convolution Networks
-with Reinforcement Learning".
+This project is used for the paper "Rewiring Complex Networks to Achieve Cluster Synchronization using Graph Convolution Networks with Reinforcement Learning".

 The project contains 3 parts: